robertcornet/TUD_AI_driving/documentation/build_guide.md

 <a></a>
 <img src="/images/50.jpg" height=200/>

-The encoder cables and IMU cable can be secured between the IMU mounting plate and the deck brace:
+The encoder cables and IMU cables can be secured between the IMU mounting plate and the deck brace.
 Tie the battery wires to the brace as well, so you are not pulling on the fragile wires when changing batteries!

 <a></a>
 <img src="/images/57.jpg" height=200/>